 Aspirin and other medicines

-If your child is taking aspirin regularly, he or she can also take paracetamol to reduce pain and high temperatures when needed.
+- If your child is taking aspirin regularly, they can also take paracetamol to reduce pain and high temperatures when needed.

 - Keep tablets in a safe place where children cannot reach them.